simon-ritchie/apysc/docstring_markdowns/apysc/_type/type_util.md

 ## `is_bool` function docstring

-Get a boolean value whether specified value is bool or Boolean value.<hr>
+Get a boolean value whether a specified value is bool or Boolean value.<hr>

 **[Parameters]**